All Collections

 Certificate Id for transfer transactions (e.g. transfer, exercise and a stock grant from reserved shares)

-Would you like to have other customizable information in the document and the variable is not available for replacement on Ledgy in the list above?
+Would you like to have other customizable information in the document, and the variable is unavailable for replacement on Ledgy in the list above?
 Below you may find two alternatives to insert further custom information in your templates.

 Transaction's notes